 Following are some positive and negative aspects of societal marketing philosophy.

 - Society’s Welfare – One of the benefits of the societal marketing concept is that it ensures the welfare of society.
 It requests companies to produce and deliver products that have certainly no negative impact on society’s well-being.

 - Long-Term Success – Societal marketing’s main focus is on gaining profit in the long run over the present profit achievement.
 It assumes giving products that serve better customers and society lets companies gain a better position in the market which may ensure companies’ long-term success potentiality.

 - Competitive Position – In this competitive and dynamic business world, societal marketing helps businesses to deliver better value products to people than competitors.

 - Good Public Image – In this 21st century, a company that is responsive to people and the environment’s well-being has a better public image than others.

 - Customer Retention – The philosophy of quality products and better service to customers increases the value of the company.
-Customers usually do repeat purchases when feel valued, satisfied, and served well.
+Customers usually make repeat purchases when feel valued, satisfied, and served well.